Dareqaaaaa/PointBlankRevolution/README.md

 - A lot of bug fixes
 - Easier shop setups and management

+# Bug reports
+If you find any problems report them that I will try to correct them as soon as possible.
+If you want to contribute, make a pull-request and I will check whether to accept it.

 # Changelogs 1.2.0.0-stable
 ```
 - Removed useless logs from battle server (that make my eyes blood)